cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- `aws cloudformation package` / `sam package`
 	- `aws cloudformation deploy` / `sam deploy`
 - allows you to build and deploy locally for testing and debugging
+- build on CloudFormation
+- requires the `Transform` and `Resources` section
+- fully integrated with code deploy
+- use SAM policy templates for easy IAM policy definition

 ### SAM Policy Templates
 - list of templates to apply permissions to your lambda functions